+Short-term Stay:

-- Short-term Stay (up to 6 months): - 1.
-Verifying health insurance coverage of the prospective resident and obtaining prior authorization. - 2.
-Submitting bi-weekly progress notes to the Elderwood Case Manager. - 3.
+- 1. Verifying health insurance coverage of the prospective resident and obtaining prior authorization. - 2.
+Submitting bi-weekly progress notes to the Elderwood Care Manager. - 3.
 Obtaining authorization for any covered service outside of the daily rate. - 4.
 Assisting in the Medicaid recertification process.